Christian anthropology: One part (Monism)

 Modern theologians increasingly hold to the view that the human being is an indissoluble unity.
 This is known as holism or monism.
 The body and soul are not considered separate components of a person but rather as two facets of a united whole.
 It is argued that this more accurately represents Hebrew thought, whereas body-soul dualism is more characteristic of classical Greek Platonist and Cartesian thought.
 Monism is the official position of the Seventh-day Adventist Church, which adheres to the doctrine of "soul sleep".
 Monism also appears to be more consistent with certain physicalist interpretations of modern neuroscience, which has indicated that the so-called "higher functions" of the mind are dependent upon or emergent from brain structure, not the independent workings of an immaterial soul as was previously thought.

 An influential exponent of this view was liberal theologian Rudolf Bultmann.
 Oscar Cullmann was influential in popularizing it.

 Origin of humanity

-The Bible teaches in the book of Genesis the humans were created by God.
+The Bible teaches in the book of Genesis that humans were created by God.
 Some Christians believe that this must have involved a miraculous creative act, while others are comfortable with the idea that God worked through the evolutionary process.
 Genesis also teaches that human beings, male and female, were created in the image of God.
 The exact meaning of this has been the subject of theological debate throughout church history.

 There are two opposing views about how the soul originates in each human being.
 Creationism teaches that God creates a "fresh" soul within each human embryo at or some time shortly after conception.
 This is not to be confused with creationism as a view of the origins of life and the universe.
 Traducianism, by contrast, teaches that the soul is inherited from the individual's parents, along with his or her biological material.